 All breakfasts, lunches and dinners - though you should bring cash for snacks while traveling off-campus

 A Closing Semi-Formal Gala Dinner

 A commencement ceremony with personalized certificate of completion

 Night security staff to monitor residences during the night

 24-hour staff to address emergencies

 Yes, we do offer a payment plan.
 Each student is required to pay a deposit of $280 at the time of admission using our online system.
-Three subsequent monthly installments of $900 will be required until the full Summit tuition and fees have been collected.
+Three subsequent monthly installments of $900 will be required until the full Summit program fee is collected.
 Registration must be paid in full by May 15, 2018.

-Only students who have paid their tuition in full will be eligible to attend the Summit.
+Only students who have paid their program fee in full will be eligible to attend the Summit.